 Themed curriculum map

-The template above from Pocket of Preschool offers a look into their simple, easy-to-create curriculum map that is centered around themes.
+This template from Pocket of Preschool offers a look into their simple, easy-to-create curriculum map that is centered around themes.
 When using this template, you’ll assign two themes to each month, working on each for two weeks.
 You can create objectives that are related to the current theme for each subject.

 Your map is never finished